Drugs and society

 Offer semester

-• All along drugs is an integral part of the history of Hong Kong, entwined to many aspects of our society.
-From opium to psychotropic substances, the types of substances being abused and the patterns of abuse have continuously been changing, and adapting to the specific circumstances of the society.
-Exploring why people pick up the habit, why they desist or persist, and how it inter-relates to our society, and in particular, how they impact on the explanability of criminological theories and how abusers perceive treatment, may allow students gaining a deeper understanding of drug-related issues in the contemporary society.
-Through the sharing of law enforcement agents, social workers, clinical psychologists, and possibly the abusers, including the visit of a rehabilitation service would enhance students’ comprehension of the complexity of the problem.
+All along drugs is an integral part of the history of Hong Kong, entwined to many aspects of our society.
+From opium to psychotropic substances, the types of substances being abused and the patterns of drug use have continuously been changing, and adapting to the specific circumstances of society.
+Exploring why people pick up the habit, why they desist or persist, and how it inter-relates to our society, and in particular, how they impact on the explanability of criminological theories and how users perceive treatment, may allow students gain a deeper understanding of drug-related issues in the contemporary society.
+Through the sharing of law enforcement agents, social workers, clinical psychologists, and possibly the drug users, including the visit of a rehabilitation service centre would enhance students’ comprehension of the complexity of the problem.

 Weighting